-Most of the decision is devoted to standing.
+Most of the decision is devoted to the first issue, standing.
 The Court found that petitioners had two factors in their favor.
-First, the CAA specifically authorizes challenges to agency action unlawfully withheld, such as here.28 A litigant to whom Congress has accorded such a procedural right, said the Court, "can assert that right without meeting the normal standards for redressability and immediacy"29 - two prerequisites of the standing test.
-Second, the Court found it "of considerable relevance"30 that the petitioner injury on which it focused - Massachusetts's loss of shore land from global-warming-induced sea level rise - was that of a sovereign state.
-States are "not normal litigants for the purposes of invoking federal jurisdiction,"31 said the Court, noting their quasi-sovereign duty to preserve their territory.
+First, the CAA specifically authorizes challenges to agency action unlawfully withheld, such as here.38 A litigant to whom Congress has accorded such a procedural right, said the Court, "can assert that right without meeting all the normal standards for redressability and immediacy"39-two prerequisites of the standing test.
+Second, the Court found it "of considerable relevance"40 that the petitioner injury on which it focused-Massachusetts's loss of shore land from global-warming-induced sea level rise-was that of a sovereign state.
+States are "not normal litigants for the purposes of invoking federal jurisdiction,"41 said the Court, noting their quasi-sovereign duty to preserve their territory.